 - you received taxable compensation during the year, and

-- you were not age 70 ½ by the end of the year.
+- you were not age 70 ½ by the end of 2019.
+Starting in 2020, there is no age limit on Traditional IRA contributions.

 - you received taxable compensation during the year, and